iankorf/MCB185-2023/Unit1/README.md

 ## Standard Input, Output, and Error ##

-When you issue commands like `cat`, the output that is sent to your terminal is called Standard Output (stdout).
+When you issue commands like `ls`, the output that is sent to your terminal is called Standard Output (stdout).

+STOPPED HERE

 Sometimes that output is really long and hard to read quickly.

 ```